gridai/grid-docs/docs/features/runs/1_README.md

 If the `.gridignore` is not found then CLI excludes files based on the `.gitignore` and `.dockerignore` files combined.
 At this moment only `.gridignore` located in project root directory is supported, any ignore file in nested directories will be ignored.

+If there's no `.gridignore` in project root directory then CLI combines all existing `.gitignore` and `.dockerignore` files from all nested directories and excludes files based on rules defined in them.
+It's important to note that currently we do not support explicit inclusion patterns ie. `!` sign at the beginning of the pattern to directly include file that might have been exluded by other pattern.

 ## ⚡️⚡ ️Forget about infrastructure ⚡️⚡️